-Monday Tuesday Wednesday Thursday Friday $\frac{10:15 - 11:00}{2:15 - 3:00}$ 2:15-3:00 1:00 - 3:00 2:15-3:00 9:00 - 12:00
+Monday Tuesday Wednesday Thursday Friday 10:15 - 11:00 2:15 - 3:00 2:15 - 3:00 1:00 - 3:00 2:15 - 3:00 9:00 - 12:00

-Course format: This class utilizes a flipped classroom model.
+Course format: This is a hybrid class utilizing a flipped classroom model.
 Course materials will be posted online and must be reviewed PRIOR to attending class.
-Classroom time is reserved primarily for face-to-face discussion of homework problems and completion of in-class assignments and/or quizzes.
+Students will attend one class meeting per week (half that of a non-hybrid class.)
+Classroom time is reserved for face-to-face discussion of homework problems and completion of in-class assignments and/or quizzes.
 This course may be moved online at a future date, in response to COVID-19 safety requirements.

 Supplies: Pencils, paper, straightedge, graph paper, and a large 3-ring binder.
-The required textbook is also available on reserve in the SPC libraries.
 Only a basic non-graphing calculator will be allowed in class.
 Graphing calculators and calculators on cell phones or other electronic devices or apps will NOT be allowed during tests or in-class assignments.
+The required textbook is available for free download online; you may also purchase a print version.
+Go to: www.openstax.org/details/calculus-volume-1.
 Suitable face coverings are optional, but not required.
 (Refer to the link posted above regarding SPC's COVID-19 protocols.)